Stability and Sharper Risk Bounds with Convergence Rate $\tilde{O}(1/n^2)$: Application

-\begin{remark} \rm{} The derivations of \cite{feldman2019high} in Section 4.1.2 (See also \cite{hardt2016train} in Section 3.4) imply that if the objective function $f$ is $\gamma$-smooth in addition to $\mu$-strongly convexity and $M$-Lipschitz property, then PGD with the constant step size $\eta = 1/ \gamma$ is $\left(\frac{2M}{n \mu}\right)$-uniformly argument stable for any number of steps, which means that PGD is $\left(\frac{2M\gamma}{n \mu} \right)$-uniformly-stable in gradients regardless of iteration steps. \end{remark}
+The derivations of \citet{feldman2019high} in Section 4.1.2 (See also \cite{hardt2016train} in Section 3.4) imply that if the objective function $f$ is $\gamma$-smooth and $M$-Lipschitz, and the empirical risk $F_S$ and $F_{S^{(i)}}$ satisfy the PL condition with parameter $\mu$, then PGD with the constant step size $\eta = \frac{1}{\gamma}$ is $\left(\frac{2M}{n \mu}\right)$-uniformly argument stable for any number of steps, which means that PGD is $\left(\frac{2M\gamma}{n \mu} \right)$-uniformly-stable in gradients regardless of iteration steps.